LotusLotus

 Ānanda asked the Buddha, "If so, why did these Bodhisattvas, the heroes among men, all come to gather here?
 Why do their Tathāgatas not expound this Dharma in their own lands?"

-The Buddha told Ānanda, "For example, an āraṇyaka bhikṣu lives alone in a mountain cave.
-On his way to the village to beg for food, he sees various human and animal corpses.
-Having seen them, he feels disgusted and returns without food, thinking, 'Alas, I will definitely be like that.'
-At another time he feels happy, thinking this thought: 'I should go there again to observe corpses to intensify my revulsion.'
-Again he heads for that village, looking to see corpses in order to cultivate his perception of impurity.
-Seeing them, he continues to observe them.
-Then he achieves the holy fruit, Arhatship.
-Buddhas in other worlds do not teach impermanence, suffering, emptiness, and impurity.
+“Buddhas in other worlds do not teach impermanence, suffering, emptiness, or impurity.
 Why?
-The Dharma in those Buddha Lands should be their way.
-Those Tathāgatas say to their Bodhisattvas, 'How marvelous! Śākyamuni the World-Honored One, taking the hard way, appears in the land of the five turbidities.
-For the sake of longsuffering sentient beings, using various kinds of approaches, he pronounces the Sūtra of the Great Dharma Drum.
-Therefore, good men, you should learn in this way.'
+Because the Dharma in those Buddha Lands should be their way.
+Those Tathāgatas say to their Bodhisattvas, ‘How marvelous! Śākyamuni the World-Honored One, taking the hard way, appears in the land of the five turbidities.
+For the sake of suffering sentient beings, using various viable approaches, he pronounces the Sūtra of the Great Dharma Drum.
+Therefore, good men, you should learn in that way.’
 Those Bodhisattvas have come to this assembly because they all want to see me, to pay respects, and to make obeisance.
-Having come to this assembly, they will attain the First Ground, even up to the Tenth Ground, [on the Bodhisattva Way].
-Hence, the Sūtra of the Great Dharma Drum is very hard to encounter.
-Hence, multitudes of great Bodhisattvas from the ten directions, for the sake of hearing the Dharma, have all gathered here."
+Having come to this assembly, they will attain the first ground, even up to the tenth ground [on the Bodhisattva Way].
+Hence the Sūtra of the Great Dharma Drum is very hard to encounter.
+Hence multitudes of great Bodhisattvas from worlds in the ten directions, for the sake of hearing the Dharma, have all gathered here.”

 Ānanda said to the Buddha, "Very good!
 Very good!
 All who attend will benefit.
 They all will receive the hard-to-acquire Dharma in this sūtra."